ro-the-creator/M1-Project--Cafe-Sales/README.md

 ![](README-files/Excel-Live-Tracker4.png)

 <p align="center">
-A full list of cleaning step are detailed below
+A full list of cleaning steps are detailed below
 </p>

 1. Convert ERROR and UNKNOWN entries for all rows to blanks by filtering each column and replacing them with " ".